 The album reached #1 on iTunes charts in May 2019.

 All music written, mixed and performed live by East Forest

 East Forest - piano, vocals, field recordings, flutes, harmonica, mylodica, harmonium, organ, wurlitzer, fender rhodes, synthesizer, percussion.

 **UPLOADED IN 24 BIT HIGH RESOLUTION AUDIO - BANDCAMP EXCLUSIVE

 This album is offered in the spirit of the gift -- if you are interested in paying in addition to the minimum suggested price, you are welcome to pay whatever reflects your feeling of fairness, value and gratitude.

 Disclaimer: Note that psilocybin is deemed Schedule I substances under the United Nations 1971 Convention on Psychotropic Substances and is illegal in most countries, outside of government sanctioned research studies.
 The composer and author of this album, “Music For Mushrooms: A Soundtrack For The Psychedelic Practitioner”, and ceremony kit, by East Forest, do not condone the use of any substances illegal in your jurisdiction.
 The author expressly disclaim any liability, loss, or risk, personal or otherwise, that is incurred as a consequence, directly or indirectly, of the contents of the album and ceremony box.

 East Forest plays electro-acoustic orchestral ambient-pop coined "blissful" (NPR) and "immersive" (Wired).
 His work has

 appeared on 1631 Recordings, Aquilo Records, as well as Tender Loving Empire & Universal/Decca.
-He has two #1 albums that charted on iTunes as well as multiple top ten Billboard releases.
+He has three #1 albums that charted on iTunes as well as multiple top ten Billboard releases.
 He is a Nord Artist & tours internationally....more